South Korea slashes jobs outlook, downgrades growth forecast | New Country 923

 The Finance Ministry said South Korea’s economy will create a mere 180,000 jobs this year, down from the 320,000 jobs it forecast in December and the lowest annual increase in years.

-“If we do not make efforts to solve the current situation, difficulties in growth and jobs will continue,” the ministry said in a statement.
+“Growth could slow and poor employment or income distribution are unlikely to improve in the short term,” Finance Minister Kim Dong-yeon said in a briefing.

+“The economic situation could become even more difficult, if the unrest in global trade and financial instability increase due to trade disputes between the U.S. and China and monetary tightening and if confidence in markets and businesses does not revive.”

-It announced a set of measures to help generate jobs and raise income for the poor as low-income and elderly people were hit harder by the sluggish job market.
+It announced measures to help generate jobs and raise income for the poor as low-income and elderly people were hardest hit by the sluggish jobs market.
 That includes increasing benefits, welfare and jobs for senior citizens, expanding unemployment benefits and giving more stipends to young people who are looking for their first job.

+It also plans to give a temporary tax cut to car buyers to boost sales and consumption.

 The official growth forecast was lowered to 2.9 percent for this year, compared with its December forecast of a 3.0 percent expansion.